Besides happiness and joy, motherhood also brings other emotions.

-In this article, I’ll tell you about my 10 favorite movies about motherhood.
-These films are must-see for dads, including future ones.
-For friends, grandmothers, and familiar young mothers.
+In this article, I’ll tell you about my ten favorite movies about motherhood.
+These films are must-see for parents.

 Movies about moms.
 My list.